taronaeo/llama.cpp-s390x/docs/backend/README.md

 Returns the status of operation support for the device.

-The GGML scheduler will use this function to check for operation support.
-If the operation is declared to be supported on the device, the GGML scheduler will allocate the tensor buffer to the device backend.
+`ggml_backend_sched` will use this function to check for operation support.
+If the operation is declared to be supported on the device, the `ggml_backend_sched` will allocate the tensor buffer to the device backend.

 > [!IMPORTANT]
 > NOTE 1: If an operation is declared to be supported, you will need to update the `ggml_backend_custom_graph_compute` function and implement support for it.